 Sand Creek Member Assistance Program

-- You can also call 651-430-3383 and 888-243-5744 24 hours a day, 7 days a week for crisis services and/or problem assessment, action planning and follow up.
+You can also call 1-888-243-5744.
+This service is available 24 hours a day, 7 days a week.
+A trained professional will speak with you about crisis services and/or problem assessment, action planning and follow up.

 Mental Health Centers Agreement

 Our state bar has an agreement with the eleven mental health centers across the state of South Dakota.
 If you think you need help with a mental health, substance or addiction issue, the State Bar encourages you to seek a professional evaluation.
 If you don't have insurance or otherwise lack the financial resources, this State Bar project, funded by ALPS and the SD Bar Foundation, will cover the evaluation cost and several follow-up counseling sessions if they are needed.